Louis Robles: Later career

 The same day, he returned to San Roque de Lepe.
 On 29 July 2019 he came back to the Cymru Premier to sign for Bala Town.

 In 2020 he joined The New Saints, and left the club in June 2022 after he rejected a new contract offer at the end of the 2021–22 season.
+Robles scored three Europa league qualification goals during his time at TNS, most notably in a 3-1 loss away to Viktoria Plzen.

+He joined Newtown in 2022 before moving back to Bala Town in June 2024.
+In July 2025 he joined Colwyn Bay.

 Style of play

 Robles plays in a centre forward role or an out and out No.9 striker, he can also operate as a winger on both flanks.

 Personal life

 Robles was born in England and is of Spanish descent.